NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Redcap.md

     desc: "`pf2:1` Sickle +15 (agile, finesse, trip)\n__Damage__  1d4 + 10 slashing"

   - name: "Blood Soak"
     desc: "`pf2:1` (manipulate) The redcap dips their cap in the blood of a slain foe.
 The foe must have died in the last minute, and the redcap must have helped kill it.
-The redcap gains a +4 status bonus to damage rolls for 1 minute.\n[[Bestiary Effects/Effect_ Blood Soak|Effect: Blood Soak]]"
+The redcap gains a +4 status bonus to damage rolls for 1 minute.\n\n[[Bestiary Effects/Effect_ Blood Soak|Effect: Blood Soak]]"

   - name: "Deadly Cleave"
-    desc: "`pf2:r`  **Trigger** The redcap reduces a creature to 0 Hit Points with a sickle Strike\n**Effect** The redcap makes another scythe Strike against a different creature, using the same multiple attack penalty as the sickle Strike that triggered this reaction.
+    desc: "`pf2:r`  **Trigger** The redcap reduces a creature to 0 Hit Points with a sickle Strike\n* * *\n\n**Effect** The redcap makes another scythe Strike against a different creature, using the same multiple attack penalty as the sickle Strike that triggered this reaction.
 This counts toward their multiple attack penalty."

   - name: "Stomp"
     desc: "`pf2:1`  The redcap Strides up to half its Speed and makes a boot Strike at any point during that movement.
 If the boot Strike hits a [[Conditions/Prone|Prone]] creature, it deals an extra 2d6 bleed."